Best Restaurants in Grand Canyon National ParkOur favorites include some of this destination's best restaurants—from fine dining to simple fare.

-At the Coronado Room in the Best Western Premier Grand Canyon Squire Inn , discerning diners weary of eating straight from the skillet are pampered with escargot and elk steak.
+At the Coronado Room in the Squire Resort at The Grand Canyon, BW Signature Collection , discerning diners weary of eating straight from the skillet are pampered with escargot and elk steak.
 The Continental and Southwestern menu also features chicken, beef and seafood plates, along with an extensive wine list.
 An elegant, yet casual atmosphere, complemented by an attentive staff, affords the perfect setting for unwinding.

 Restaurants on the South Rim